aiven/devportal/docs/products/kafka/howto/kafka-streams-with-aiven-for-kafka.rst

 * The truststore is available at ``TRUSTSTORE_PATH/client.truststore.jks``
 * For simplicity, the same secret (password) is used for both the keystore and the truststore, and is shown here as ``KEY_TRUST_SECRET``

-.. _modify-kafkamusicexampledriverjava:

-Customize ``KafkaMusicExampleDriver.java``
-''''''''''''''''''''''''''''''''''''''''''
+Customizing the Java applications
+'''''''''''''''''''''''''''''''''

 The ``KafkaMusicExample`` example in the repository is constituted by two classes under the ``src/main/java/io/confluent/examples/streams/interactivequeries/kafkamusic`` folder:

 * ``KafkaMusicExampleDriver.java``: an Apache Kafka producer writing messages to a topic named ``song-feed``
 * ``KafkaMusicExample.java``: a Kafka stream application reading from the ``song-feed`` topic and calculating aggregated metrics

 To have the two applications working with Aiven for Apache Kafka we need to customise the files to use the right endpoints.

+.. _modify-kafkamusicexampledriverjava:

+Customize ``KafkaMusicExampleDriver.java``
+''''''''''''''''''''''''''''''''''''''''''

 Starting with the ``KafkaMusicExampleDriver.java`` follow the steps below:

 1. Add the following dependencies